 The Minnesota Center of Fiscal Excellence (MCFE) provides an educational guide, "Understanding Your Property Tax Changes.

 Homestead Credit Refund information can be found at the Minnesota Department of Revenue.

 Independent bond-rating agency Standard and Poor’s affirmed their high bond rating for the City.
 We are one of 20 communities in Minnesota with a stable outlook and an AAA rating.
-The bond rating helps to ensure future Shoreview debt will be issued with the lowest possible interest rates and cost to our taxpayers.
+The bond rating helps to ensure Shoreview debt will be issued with the lowest possible interest rate and cost to our taxpayers.